mongodb/specifications/source/retryable-writes/retryable-writes.rst

 Transaction ID
    The transaction ID identifies the transaction as part of which the command is running.
-In a write command where the client has requested retryable behavior, it is expressed by the top-level ``sessionId`` and ``txnNum`` fields.
-The ``sessionId`` component is the corresponding server session ID. which is a BSON value defined in the Driver Session specification.
+In a write command where the client has requested retryable behavior, it is expressed by the top-level ``lsid`` and ``txnNum`` fields.
+   The ``lsid`` component is the corresponding server session ID. which is a BSON value defined in the Driver Session specification.
 The ``txnNum`` component is a monotonically increasing (per server session), positive 64-bit integer.

 ClientSession
    Driver object representing a client session, which is defined in the Driver